Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Let it cool, pour it into a plastic bottle, and when it is full, take it to the nearest Manos Verdes collection point.
 Visit www.manosverdes.co for more information about the movement of which you can also be a part.
 Join us!

-Is there a channel or grievance mechanism for complaints, complaints and/or claims?
+Is there a channel or grievance mechanism for complaints and/or claims?

 Yes!
 We have the Alianza Team Integrity Line, available 24/7 to anyone anywhere in the world who would like to ask, report or denounce any situation that violates compliance with our Policy Guidelines.
 It is a completely anonymous channel that has a structured internal process that ensures the proper reception, review, investigation and response of each case without risk of retaliation or reprisals.